-Insects, ripe fruit, gum, nectar and small lizards.
+They eat a varied diet of insects, ripe fruit, gum, nectar and small lizards.

 Pied tamarins live in large groups.
 The offsrpring are cared for by all adult group members, which includes the males.
 The group sleep huddled together in branches.
-I the wild, pied tamarins will spend over half their day foraging for food.
+In the wild, pied tamarins will spend over half their day foraging for food.
 They use a stealthy approach and pounce to hunt and capture large insects on leaves and branches on all levels of the forest.

 A typical group will usually consist of a dominant pair and their offspring.
 Twins are born after a gestation period of 160 days.
 Infants are cared for by all members of the family.
 In a large group a mother may only carry the youngsters whilst they are suckling.

 Pied tamarins are becoming more and more endangered due to habitat destruction as the city of Manaus expands.
 Sadly, they also make popular pets, and suffer due to the illegal pet trade.